sczerski/mcsmrt_pipeline_report/README.md

 Required Input Files:
 CCS Sub-report:
 1) ccs_passes.tsv
-a tsv file with recorded number of passess associated with each read (required for MCSMRT pipeline)
+a tsv file with recorded number of passess associated with each read (required for MCSMRT pipeline, script can be found on MCSMRT repository)
 2) ccs_report.zip OR ccs_statistics.csv
 a csv file output from pbcromwell pb_ccs